kuthreecar/axis-global-task-core/README.md

-# Axis — Hyperliquid Live Portfolio & Watchlist
+# Axis Global Task — Hyperliquid Live Portfolio & Watchlist

 A React + Node web app that streams **tick-by-tick** prices for **~580 Hyperliquid markets** (perps + spot) over WebSockets, with a configurable watchlist, mock portfolio with live P&L, per-asset detail view with a live L2 order book, and reconnect-with-backfill that survives backgrounding the tab.